 A few blocks up from the public beach access on Scenic 83 is a trail entrance into the Point Washington State Forest.
 If you follow the trail back you’ll encounter thick Cypress swamps, towering stands of Longleaf Pine, and large fields of wildflowers in the Spring and Fall.

-Right next door is a favorite for burgers and fried chicken - Sally’s By The Sea Store (in the front) and Sally's Back Side (in the rear) for after hours food and fun.
+Right next door is a favorite for burgers and fried chicken - Sally’s By The Sea Store (in the front) and Redd's Fueling Station (in the rear) for after hours food and fun.
 Just across the street is For the Health of It, a locally owned health food shop that specializes in organic produce, yummy smoothies and health supplements.
 Oh, and this is the place to go to find excellent massage (locals swear by it).